Kickball Rules

 • Bunting is legal, however there is a ‘catcher rule’ which states “a kicker will be given two strikes and the ball will be called dead if the catcher is able to possess the ball before the kicker reaches first base”.
 The kicker will kick again.

-• Fielders have the right of way when in possession of the ball or making an imminent play on the ball.
+• Fielders have the right of way when in possession of the ball or imminently fielding the ball.
 Fielders must stay clear of the base paths in all other cases.

 • A play is over when a defensive player is on the mound with possession of the ball.
-Runners in motion will go to the base closest to them (half way rule).
+Runners in motion will go to the base closest to them (half way rule- torso is past the halfway marker of the base they are advancing to).

 • We have an 8-4-12 Mercy Rule.
 When losing by 8 or more runs, the losing teams get 12 fielders on defense and 4 outs on offense for the entirety of the inning.